 Our lead tester Jane Jackson has over three years of experience testing all types of bags — from massive backpacking backpacks down to the humble fanny pack.
 She knows the ins and outs of pockets, zippers, straps, and buckles.
-Plus, she's an ardent fanny pack user and has been for years.
+Plus, she's been an ardent fanny pack user for years.
 From attending numerous multi-day music festivals in her early twenties to taking on many international trips in Asia and Europe to rock climbs and hikes closer to home, Jane has always found a use for a good fanny pack.

 These bum bags accompanied us on a wide variety of hands-free activities.
-We wore them on quick trips to the local watering hole, where we only needed a few small items. we also took them into the wilderness, where they carried the necessities like sunscreen, Chapstick, and snacks.
+We wore them on quick trips to the local watering hole, where we only needed a few small items.
+We also took them into the wilderness, where they carried the necessities like sunscreen, Chapstick, and snacks.
 From our past experience, we compared these new fanny packs to our old favorites for international travel.
 We assessed their design — making notes about zippers, pockets, materials used, and overall construction.
 We made sure to check the waist belt of each one, noting which packs were adjustable and which ones were not.
 These side-by-side tests, combined with our previous experience with all things fanny pack, helped us create a comprehensive, unbiased assessment of the top packs on the market.

 Analysis and Test Results

 To come up with scores for each pack, we divided our tests into four different metrics.
 Our most heavily weighted metric is carrying comfort.
 These packs aren't worth much if they aren't comfortable to wear.
-Next, we scored each pack in the following three categories: feature set, which includes zippers and pockets; aesthetics, where we assessed the overall construction of the pack, plus the shape and design; and finally, adjustability, where we discuss strap-length.
+Next, we scored each pack in the following three categories: feature set, which includes zippers and pockets; aesthetics, where we assessed the overall construction of the pack, plus the shape and design; and finally, adjustability, where we discuss strap length.
 In the following paragraphs, we not only delve deeper into our testing process for each of these metrics but also highlight which packs were the stars in each category.

 In this metric, we spent a lot of time assessing the pocket configuration of each pack.
-We took detailed notes on the performance and construction of zippers and we also considered the size and position of pockets.
+We took detailed notes on the performance and construction of zippers, and we also considered the size and position of pockets.
 Most of the packs in this review have three pockets.
 We appreciated the internal zippered pocket on the Tinyat for an extra layer of security for ID cards and cash.
-The WATERFLY Slim has four pockets — three zippered and one with a Velcro closure.
+The Waterfly Slim has four pockets — three zippered and one with a Velcro closure.
 We liked having the two small pocket options on this pack for stashing small items like Chapstick or tickets.
-On the other end of the spectrum is the simple and straight-forward Herschel Fourteen, which has only one main pouch with no extra pockets.
+On the other end of the spectrum is the simple and straightforward Herschel Fourteen, which has only one main pouch with no extra pockets.
 We appreciated this one for quick outings around town when we weren't worried about keeping lots of items organized.

 We also spent a lot of time fiddling with waist belts, buckles, and webbing when assessing the packs.
 Since the majority of the fannies we tested are highly adjustable, they typically come with a method of securing the excess webbing.
-This is usually either an elastic band or some sort of plastic clip or buckle that keeps the extra webbing out of the way when the pack is fully cinched down.
-Our favorite packs, like the Adidas National and WATERFLY Slim, use a simple elastic band to secure the extra webbing.
+This is usually either an elastic band or some plastic clip or buckle that keeps the extra webbing out of the way when the pack is fully cinched down.
+Our favorite packs, like the Adidas National and Waterfly Slim, use a simple elastic band to secure the extra webbing.
 The Herschel Fourteen uses a plastic clip to secure excess webbing, which we found to be ineffective.

 Though this is a fairly subjective category, we considered the overall construction of the pack plus the number of color and pattern options available.
 We also passed out the packs to our friends to see which ones were popular and which ones fell short.

 Our top scorer in this metric was the Herschel Fourteen.
 This pack is classy and simple, plus it comes in a ton of color options.
 Its tapered shape is flattering and lays flat, whether worn in front or in the back.
-We felt like it was hard to go wrong with this one as a fashion statement.
+It was hard to go wrong with this one as a fashion statement.
 Our runner-up in this category was the Tinyat Travel, which has a slim, narrow shape that contours to the body well.
 It also comes in a wide variety of colors and fun patterns, which we love.

 The least-adjustable packs are the Veckle Clear and the Fitter's Niche, which only have 28 inches and 22 inches of range, respectively.
 The Fitter's Niche pack has quite a bit of elasticity to it, but this band tended to dig in when worn too tight.